GEMINI-Breeding/GEMINI-Breeding.github.io/docs/1. App/3- Process.md

 - Follow the progress of orthomosaic generation by observing the progress bar at the bottom of the page.
 Progress can also be monitored via the logs, which can be opened using the arrow on the right side of the progress bar.
 - Processing may take up to 2 hours with large image datasets.
 To decrease processing time, use the `Custom` setting with an increased `orthophoto-resolution` flag.
 For example, the `Custom` setting with `--orthophoto-resolution 1.0` would decrease processing time by a large amount.
 - If any issues are seen with the output orthophoto using the viewer in the `Manage Orthomosaics` window, check the `GEMINI-App-Data/temp/project/code/odm_report/report.pdf` file for more details on the issues / GCP errors encountered during processing.

+### AgRowStitch

+- Under the `Orthomosaic Method` dropdown, select OpenDroneMap.
+This is recommended for Aerial data with vertical and horizontal overlap.
+- For now, you can skip the GCP picking process and directly select `Generate Orthophoto`.

 ## Plot Boundary Preparation